 Situated in the north-west of the country about five hour’s drive from Kampala, it was created in 1952 and now contains around 500 bird and 75 mammal species, including lions, giraffes, elephants, hippos, hyenas, kingfishers, and the Ugandan national bird, the crested crane.

-Most of the Murchison Falls accommodation is inside the park on the south side of the river, while the best area for game viewing is on the north side.
+Most of the Murchison Falls accommodation is inside the park on the south side of the river, while the best area for safari viewing is on the north side.
 That means that to have the best chance of seeing animals you need to cross the Nile – and the only way to do this is by means of a single tiny ferry with room for about 10 cars.

 The world is beginning to wake up to the beauty of Uganda, so the queue to board the ferry can be pretty long.
 Naturally Hassan, our driver, was keen for us to get there as early as possible to maximise time in the park, so he dragged us out of bed well before dawn and we headed to the Paraa ferry station as fast as we could, armed with a packed breakfast.
 Even so, we had to wait for three round trips (about 10 minutes each way) before we could board.
 So pro tip: unless you want to sit in a queue for an hour, get there as early as you can!